endless-sky/endless-sky/readme-developer.md

 For example, when making lots of changes to the game, you will generally have the "endless-sky-lib" project active, so that you can ensure changes compile without needing to fully link things together into the actual game binary.
 After making changes, you would then activate the "EndlessSky" project and use the "Build & Run" option with the "Release" target, which will fully link the compiled code into the small, performant executable.

 You can continue making tweaks to files that belong to the "endless-sky-lib" project without reactivating it, so that "Build & Run" will still launch the game with your latest tweaks.
 Should you experience some show-stopper bug in your modified game, you would then change to the "Debug" build target to help determine the source(s) of the issue.

+**IMPORTANT: ** Before the game will run the first time, you will need to skip down to the instructions at **Running the game** below.

 ### Building with other IDEs